tweag/nickel/rfcs/002-merge-types-terms-syntax.md

 ### Generalized tail

 We discussed the question of allowing tails in general records `{foo | Str = "foo", bar = 1; a}`.
 I currently don't foresee a use-case for such objects, but it's interesting to note that adding a specific attribute for the tail is already what is morally done in the implementation of the contract for a record with a polymorphic tail such as `forall a. {foo: Num | a} -> {| a}`, where the polymorphic tail is sealed inside a hidden magic field.
-Having this tail represented explicitly could help having a unique implementation for both record contracts and contracts derived from record types, working both for as-of-now `Term` (e.g. `{foo | Num, bar | Num}`) and `Type` (e.g.
+Having this tail represented explicitly could help having a unique and uniform implementation for record contracts, contracts derived from record types and record values.
-`{foo : Num, bar : Num | a}`).

 ### Treatment of variables